 If Kelly gets fired, it will be for losing games, and not for any of the aforementioned above.
 To the extent that Kelly has an appeal beyond his more-successful-than-not track record as a college football coach, the aforementioned above is it.
 Whether this is heralded as uncompromising leadership or roundly goofed on as the stagiest possible bluster largely depends, for Kelly as for most of his peers, on what his record is at the time.
 Circumstances change, but Brian Kelly does not; it's one of the signature attributes of college football that this simple statement will be read as profound tribute when his team is winning and something approaching a fireable offense when it isn't.
 But there's something else going on here, with this particular fuming windbreaker aficionado and also with his peers.

 At the highest levels of the sport, in states where coaches are paid and revered exponentially more than any other state employee or at schools like Notre Dame where the football program functions as a sort of missionary branding exercise, college football coaches are hired to play a public part that goes far beyond the demands of their jobs.
-They are strongmen, and are hired—by administrators who serve cabals of extremely demanding and utterly unaccountable moneyed boosters—to do the things that strongmen do.
+They are strongmen, and are hired—by administrators who serve cabals of extremely demanding and utterly unaccountable billionaire boosters—to do the things that strongmen do.
 To say that they are hired to lead is not wrong, exactly, but it's also not remotely close to the whole answer.
-Strongmen are performers, and what they do works only as long as it rhymes with and speaks to the aspirations and ambitions of the people who elevate and admire them.
-The strongmen are there to put on a show, and if it's a show that the audience enjoys it can weather defeats that would get another canceled with a vengeance.
+Strongmen are performers, and what they do works only as long as it rhymes with and speaks to the aspirations and ambitions of the people who elevated them.
+They are there to put on a show, and if it's a show that the audience enjoys it can weather defeats that would get another canceled with a vengeance.

 Or less dramatically, what Carroll represented to the community of faith that elevated and lionized him—or what Mike Leach represented at Texas Tech or Steve Spurrier represented at Florida or Chip Kelly represented at Oregon, or what Jim Harbaugh represents at Michigan and Urban Meyer represents at Ohio State—was bigger than the sum of Carroll's great and small failings or failures.
 The failures are not immaterial, of course, but if the belief in the coach-as-hero is deep enough, those setbacks or scandals simply add some patina and drama to the broader story of the hero's journey.
-Which, as much as anything having to do with a promising redshirt quarterback or the latest transient and transcendent 20-year-old linebacker, is the journey some significant portion of college football fans care about most.
+Which, as much as anything having to do with a promising redshirt quarterback or the latest faceless and transcendent 20-year-old linebacker, is the journey some significant portion of older college football fans care about most.

 It could further be said that Texas and Oregon have recently fired coaches Charlie Strong and Mark Helfrich, respectively if in ways seemingly custom-designed to humiliate both, for not effectively filling that last, vague job description.
 Whatever their failings as college football coaches—in both Strong's case and Helfrich's, this is largely synonymous with offending super-boosters whose patience proved even shorter than expected—the signature failure of each seems to be that they were football coaches, instead of effective embodiments of whatever it was that their restive fan communities wanted them to be.
-They didn't win enough, but they also didn't flatter the things that needed flattering; the second is harder to fix than the first.

 It's hard to fault either coach for this, at some level.
 Strong succeeded, in his three years, in creating a culture of personal accountability at a program that had notably slackened on that front; Helfrich won a lot of games, right up until he didn't.
 In both cases, avowed interest in fixing cultural problems or sustaining a historic dedication to continuity proved less important to their institutions' decision-makers than advertised.
-Where iconic coaches get to speak to the aspirations of the people looking up to them, whether by representing some idealized version of how those acolytes imagine themselves—Harbaugh as the driven, brilliant, quirky Michigan Man ideal, say, or Meyer as the devout and dedicated and steadfast Ohio counterpart—or simply by filling the vacuum created by the absence of institutions or political leaders offering similar inspiration, regular coaches just have to coach.
+Where iconic coaches get to speak to the aspirations of the people looking up to them, whether by representing some idealized version of how those acolytes imagine themselves—Harbaugh as the driven, brilliant, quirky Michigan Man ideal, say, or Meyer as the devout and dedicated and steadfast counterpart—or simply by filling the vacuum created by the absence of institutions or political leaders offering similar inspiration, regular coaches just have to coach.
 Neither job is easy, but the second one comes with a lot more accountability than the first.

 Want to read more stories like this from VICE Sports?
 Subscribe to our daily newsletter.